anetczuk/ros-diagram-tools/README.md

 ## <a name="how_to_use"></a> How to use?

-1. run *dump* scripts to collect data
+1. run *dump* tools to collect data
 2. run one of diagram tools: `./src/rosdiagramtools.py {tool} {args}`

 Depending on desired tool, user can run subset of *dump* scripts.